azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 **Question**:

+As you build up Terraform configurations you will need to read the resource pages for the providers to find out which exported attributes you can then use elsewhere in your .tf files.

-Which of random_id's exported attributes can be used?
+Which of **random_id's exported attributes** can be used?

 **Answer**: